xpavlic4/book-extracts/Atomic Habits.md

 Habit trackers and other visual forms of measurement can make your habits satisfying by providing clear evidence of your progress.

-Don't break the chan.
+Don't break the chain.
 Try to keep your habit streak alive.

 Never miss twice.
 If you miss one day, try to get back on track as quickly as possible.